 We are committed to offering you meaningful privacy choices.
 If you’d rather not see promoted content based on information that our ad partners provide us (like the browser cookie ID or email hash), there are several ways to turn off this feature:

-- Uncheck the box in your Twitter account settings that says, “Tailor ads based on information shared by ad partners,” and Twitter will not match your account to information shared by ad partners to tailor ads for you.
+1) Use your Twitter account settings to control whether Twitter will match your account to information shared by ad partners to tailor ads for you.